 Make sure that you are buying 100% all natural raw African shea butter, especially if you will use it for your eczema or contact dermatitis treatment.
 This is the purest form that you can get and will last you for a long time!

-Above is the one I bought online through Amazon (click to see link).
+I buy online through Amazon (click to see link).
 It was cheap, and since a little goes a long way, it lasts me for a very long time!

 While there are no medical claims on using African shea butter we can consider some skin facts: